-In October of 2016, I joined WhatsApp, a messaging client used by over a billion people around the world.
+In October of 2016, I joined the team of WhatsApp, a messaging service used by over a billion people everyday around the world.
 For a long time I had admired the principles in which WhatsApp designs and builds its product, so I was extremely excited to begin contributing to it.

-Another project at WhatsApp was a new version of Status.
-WhatsApp actually got its start as an app where you could share a text status of what you are up to for your contacts to see.
+WhatsApp got its start as an app where you could share a text status of what you are up to for your contacts to see.
 The new version of Status replaces the text-based status with rich photo, video and GIF updates.

-Photo filters allow you to effect your photos.
-I designed the UI as well as 5 photo filters: Pop, B&W, Cool, Chrome, and Film.
-This was a super exciting project since I used to be a photo retoucher.
+Photo filters allow you to add effect to your photos.
+I designed the user interface as well as the 5 photo filters: Pop, B&W, Cool, Chrome, and Film.
+This was a exciting project since I got to use my photo retoucher skills at a whole new level.
 I had always dreamed of creating filters and I finally got the chance!

-Photo albums allow you to send a large set of photos without disrupting the conversation.
-We automatically condense many photos sent from a single particpant into an album.
+Photo albums allow you to send a large set of photos without disrupting a conversation.
+We automatically condense many photos sent from a single participant into an album.
 When you tap the album you are taken to a special view where you can see all the photos full width by scrolling.